ericvc/Seneca-Tweets-GPT2/README.md

 ## Future Directions

-The model currently runs on the 355 million parameter version of GPT-2, but will soon move this project to the 774 million parameter version.
+Initially, the twitter bot ran on the 355 million parameter version of the model, but I soon swapped in a version trained on the 774 million parameter version.
+I have not yet noticed a significant difference in terms of text output, but the larger version is only slightly more demanding of my desktop’s resources than the smaller version.
+I will probably keep tuning other versions of model using the steps in **(2)**.
-Right now, the biggest obstacle to this upgrade is generating text from the much larger model in a reasonable time frame from my personal desktop.
+It is easy to swap them in simply by replacing the `checkpoint/` directory.

 I am excited to keep working on this project and seeing what topics I can get the Seneca-bot to mull over.
 For this, I will get trending